-Common NHS Staff Injury Claims
+- Starting An NHS Staff Injury Claim

 - Needlestick injuries – These are injuries caused by syringes and other sharps.

-- Injuries due to slip, trip and fall accidents – Wet flooring, ripped or loose carpeting, loose wires, spilled liquids, and obstacles lying around carelessly are the most common causes of slip, trip and fall accidents.
+- Injuries due to slip, trip and fall accidents – Wet flooring, ripped or loose carpeting, loose wires, spilt liquids, and obstacles lying around carelessly are the most common causes of slip, trip and fall accidents.

 - Muscular injuries – These may result from manually handling and moving patients without proper training in correct lifting techniques.
 Back pain is the most common type of muscular injury among NHS staff.